Last update: May 3, 2023

 Another common benchmark is called SPLP or Selling Price to List Price.
 It measures the sale price of a property in relation to its listed price.

-As you can see in the following chart, properties have gone from selling at about 10% above list price at this time last year to about 6% below list price in November, with the rate also easing along with prices from February.
+As you can see in the following chart, properties have gone from selling at about 16% above list price at this time last year to about 2% below list price in April.

 The Peterborough market had been in a strong seller's market for some time, indicating that market conditions heavily favoured sellers over buyers.

 The following chart shows months of inventory (MOI), which is the amount of time it would take for listings to sell out if no new listings were added.